NASA video shows polar vortex shifting to spread frigid air across the U.S.

 The brief animation, created from data collected from Jan.
 20 to Jan.
 29 by the space agency's Aqua satellite, shows a shape-shifting mass of frigid Arctic air dipping down to the lower latitudes to bring record-breaking low temperatures.
 In addition to forcing schools to shut down and disrupting air travel, the chilly weather has been blamed for several deaths.

-The purple and blue colors in the animation represent the coldest temperatures, which range from minus 40 F to minus 10 degrees F. The mass of cold air moves like a chubby finger that pushes aside regions of higher temperature, which are represented in the animation by the colors green, yellow and red.
+The purple and blue colors in the animation represent the coldest temperatures, which range from minus 40 F to minus 10 F, as measured about two to three miles above Earth's surface.
+The mass of cold air moves like a chubby finger that pushes aside regions of higher temperature, which are represented in the animation by the colors green, yellow and red.

 The polar vortex is a low-pressure mass of cold air that swirls perpetually above Earth's polar regions.
 There's one in the Northern Hemisphere — the one responsible for the recent cold spell across the U.S. — and another in the Southern Hemisphere.